MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceAdGroupMissingAdMedium

 **Description**
-The *AdGroup.AdDistribution* element is required when a new ad group is being created.
+The ad group ad distribution is required when a new ad group is being created.

-***

-**Numeric Code**
-1225

-**Symbolic Error Code**
-CampaignServiceUserNotAuthorizedForDistributionChannel

-**Description**
-The specified user is not authorized to use the specified *AdGroup.LanguageAndRegion* element for the ad group.

 ***